-The ESU Performing Shakespeare Competition allows all Key Stage 3 pupils and homeschooled pupils between the ages of 11 and 14 to enhance their understanding and enjoyment of Shakespeare through theatre and performance.
-With newly created resources available to teachers during the process, the ESU is excited to enter the 5th year of this growing national competition.
+The ESU Performing Shakespeare Competition allows all Key Stage 3 pupils and homeschooled pupils between the ages of 11 and 14 to enhance their understanding and enjoyment of Shakespeare through the use of speaking and listening skills and performance.
+It is the UK's largest annual national Shakespeare competition for secondary school students.

-Pupils submit a short video of themselves performing a monologue or duologue from any of Shakespeare's texts.
-These are then adjudicated by our regional panels and the best entries are sent forward to the Regional Finals, a day which will include educational workshops and a reprise of the video entries in front of a live audience.
-Winners from each region will be invited to the National Grand Final in London, in March 2016.
+Teachers are provided with resources to enable and encourage their students to submit a short video of themselves performing a monologue or duologue from any of Shakespeare's texts.
+These are then adjudicated and the best entries are sent forward to the Regional Finals, a day which includes educational workshops and a live performance of their video entry.

 Registration for this competition has now closed.
 If you are interested in registering for the competition, please contact Emma Coffey on Emma.Coffey@esu.org.

 Would you like to attend the final and see the competition in action?
 It's free to attend and tickets can be found here.